HectorRguez/Ads/README.md

 ### Data Format

-The CSV should be tab-separated with these columns, and it should be stored inside the `src/` directory:
+An example with common YouTube advertisements can be found [here](https://huggingface.co/datasets/HectorRguez/Common_yt_sponsors).
+The CSV should be tab-separated with these columns:

 | Name | Category | Description |
 |------|----------|-------------|